Slaughter v Harvey

 Outcome

-Defendant's application under s 35 of PIPA to compel the plaintiff to attend a psychiatric medical examination was adjourned.
-The court found that two requirements (taking a photograph; sessions exceeding two hours without consent) would be unreasonable, but that refusal of a support person and refusal to permit recording did not make the examination unreasonable.
-Adjourned to allow the defendant to ascertain whether nominated psychiatrists would agree to revised conditions.
-Costs reserved.
+The defendant psychiatrist applied under s 35 PIPA to compel the plaintiff to undergo an independent psychiatric examination.
+The court found that insisting on taking a photograph, and any single session exceeding about two hours without a break or consent, would be unreasonable, but the psychiatrists' refusal to allow a support person or recording did not make the examination unreasonable.
+The application was adjourned to allow the defendant to ascertain whether the panel psychiatrists would examine on acceptable terms; costs reserved.

 Key issues